The White Arrivers

-But we have to turn down their kind offer of hospitality.
+But we had to turn down their kind offer of hospitality.

-We have to go.
+We had to go.
 A date – a new school for Giristroula – to be kept in Athens.
 700 kilometers to the south.
-A world away.
+A whole world away.

-As we drive west towards Kavala – where we will pass out of Thrace – in the fields people are flying kites.
+As we drove west towards Kavala – where we would pass out of Thrace – in the fields people were flying kites.
 Flying kites is the tradition of this day in Greece – the day after the big celebrations.

-We crawl along to watch the skies full of bright, battling, decorated kites.
-And one sad sight of a lone boy running along a muddy field with a dead trail of paper, sticks and string behind him, refusing to fly.
+We crawled along, watching the skies full of bright, battling, decorated kites.
+And one sad sight of a lone boy running along a muddy field with a dead trail of paper, sticks and string behind him.
+His kite refusing to fly.

-Our journey is a slow process, but slow is the correct speed of Thrace anyway.
+Our journey was a slow process, but slow was the correct speed of Thrace anyway.